 Allergy symptoms such as a runny nose, sneezing, nasal congestion and watery eyes happen when our body confuses harmless allergens for harmful antigens and releases a substance called histamine into the bloodstream.
 But what are the allergy causes that make Houstonians red-eyed and sneezy?

 Allergy season in Houston usually starts in January and extends until the start of cooler weather in the Fall.
-During this period of time there are three main environmental agents that tend to cause most people’s allergies:
+During this period of time, there are three main environmental allergy causes in Houston that you should know:

 From March to July grass counts in Houston are at their highest.
 The most common local, allergy-causing grass types include Timothy, Bermuda, Bahia, Orchard, Sweet Vernal, Red Top and blue grass.

 As the Fall sets in and rain fall starts to increase, the high levels of moisture in the environment lead to higher mold counts.
 Mold allergies are relatively higher in Houston than in other parts of the country because of its high levels of humidity.
 The molds common to Houston include Cladosporium, Ascomycetes, Alternaria, Basidiomycetes and various Dermatiaceous or pigmented fungal species.